kornelGIT2/Finance-Tracker/README.md

 # Background
 I didn't want to build another __Clone Project__ or a simple __CRUD APP__.
-I wanted to build a web application from scratch to showcase some of my skills as a Frontend Developer using new technologies.
+I wanted to build a web application from scratch to showcase some of my skills and ideas as a Frontend Developer using new technologies.

 ## Stack
 * [Next.js](https://nextjs.org/) (app router)